Mid Wales leaflet

 Parking is free of charge.

 Follow the A44 from New Radnor to Llandrindod Wells.
-About one mile after New Radnor, turn left at a brown tourist information sign.
+About one mile after New Radnor, turn right at a brown tourist information sign.
 Go past the first small parking and picnic area and follow the forest road uphill to Warren Wood car park.